Constraints on Decaying Sterile Neutrinos from Solar Antineutrinos: Solar Antineutrinos

 where $\mathcal{N}$ stands for total exposure of the experiment, $\left\langle P_{\overline{\hat{\nu_s}}\to \overline{\nu_e}} \right \rangle$ is the flavour transition probability for Solar antineutrinos averaged over the radius of the Sun (see \refapp{app:Pse}), and

-For the flux of $^8$B neutrinos, $\dd \Phi^{\nu_e}/\dd E_\nu$, we implement the high-metallicity fluxes in the SSM GS98~\cite{Vinyoles:2016djt}.
-For low-metallicity models, our constraints are weakened by about $20\%$.
 Note that \refeq{eq:nevents} is the analogue of Eq.\,(9) from Ref.~\cite{Dentler:2019dhz}, and is simpler since we work with very long baselines and under the assumption that the number of initial $\nu_\mu$ states is negligible.
+For the flux of $^8$B neutrinos, $\dd \Phi^{\nu_e}/\dd E_\nu$, we implement the high-metallicity fluxes in the SSM AGSS09-B16~\cite{Vinyoles:2016djt}, where the total $^8$B neutrino flux is $5.46 \times 10^{6}$~cm$^{-2}$~s$^{-1}$.
+For low-metallicity models, our constraints on the new physics coupling are weakened by about $20\%$.

-With the predicted number of IBD events at each solar neutrino experiment, we implement our test statistic (described in detail in \refapp{app:statistics}) to place limits on the active-heavy mixing angles.
+With the predicted number of IBD events at each solar neutrino experiment, we implement our statistical test (described in detail in \refapp{app:statistics}) to place limits on the active-heavy mixing angles.
 Our $\chi^2$ test statistic models solar neutrino flux and experimental backgrounds uncertainties through bin-uncorrelated nuisance parameters with Gaussian errors.
-Both flux and background uncertainties are fixed at $10\%$.
+Both flux and background uncertainties are fixed at $10\%$, except for the SK-IV, for which we inflate those to $20\%$.
+For the KamLAND 2021 dataset, we combine the data into 2-MeV-wide bins when performing our fit.
+We have also performed a total rate fit for each of the energy bins to obtain model-independent limits on the solar antineutrino flux.
+We find similar to those provided by the collaborations, within 50\%.
+Our limits are always weaker, and therefore more conservative, when compared to the official ones.
+For SK-IV, no model-independent limit was shown in the final article~\cite{Super-Kamiokande:2020frs}, so we show our own result in \reffig{fig:fluxlimits}.